Borderliner/Meshki/README.md

 ### Why Meshki is Awesome

 Meshki is lightweight, stylish and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid with a minimal and clean interface.
-- Around 1.6k lines of CSS unminified and with comments
+- Around 1.6k lines of unminified CSS, with comments
 - Although it's not a UI framework, you can create most of the interface just with Meshki
-- No compiling or installing needed.
+- No compilation or installation needed.
 Just 2 files of CSS + JS
 - Can be installed via `bower` and `npm` (`bower install meshki` and `npm install meshki`)
+- Available through [CloudFlare](https://cdnjs.com/libraries/meshki)'s CDN
 - Clean code, clean interface, without any headaches
+- Dependency-free!
+You don't need jQuery to run Meshki.
+All pure JavaScript

 ## Browser Support

-- Chrome & Chromium (latest)
+- Chrome & Chromium (latest) **Well-Tested**
-- Mozilla Firefox (latest)
+- Mozilla Firefox (latest) **Well-Tested**
 - Microsoft Edge (latest)
 - Opera (latest)
-- Safari (latest)
+- Safari (latest) **Well-Tested**
 - IE 9+ (No animations on IE 9.
-Do not open issues regarding IE 8 and below)
+Do not open issues regarding IE 8 and below) **Change Your Browser, Please!**

 The above list is non-exhaustive.
 Meshki works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE 9.